Flag of Mecklenburg-Vorpommern

 The civil flag that serves as the symbol of the state of Mecklenburg-Vorpommern, Germany, consists of five horizontal stripes, that are from the top to bottom: blue (ultramarine), white, yellow, white, and red (vermilion).
 It was designed by Norbert Buske and adopted on 29 January 1991.
 It is a combination of the historical flags of the Mecklenburg and Western Pomerania.

 Design

 The civil flag consists of five horizontal stripes, that are from the top to bottom: blue (ultramarine), white, yellow, white, and red (vermilion).
 The proportions of the stripes are equal to 4:3:1:3:4.
-The aspect ratio of the flag height to its wight is equal 3:5.
+The aspect ratio of the flag height to its width is equal 3:5.
 The colours are combined from the flags of two historical regions of the country, blue and white flag of Western Pomerania, and blue-yellow-red flag of Mecklenburg.

 The state flag has a similar design, with the two charges from the coat of arms of the state, additionally placed in the centre.
 It includes a black head of a bull with white horns wearing a yellow crown, placed on the left, and a red griffin with yellow beak and claws, placed on the right.
 The portion of the yellow stripe behind them, is replaced with the white background.